astridx/meinblog/sik/r/linear-algebra-matrix-javascript/index.md

 ---
-title: "Linear Algebra in JavaScript with Matrix Operations"
+title: 'Linear Algebra in JavaScript with Matrix Operations'
-description: "How to use matrix operations from linear algebra in JavaScript.
-What are inverse, transpose and identity matrices and how can they help in machine learning ..."
+description: 'How to use matrix operations from linear algebra in JavaScript.
+What are inverse, transpose and identity matrices and how can they help in machine learning ...'
-date: "2017-10-23T13:50:46+02:00"
+date: '2017-10-23T13:50:46+02:00'
-categories: ["Machine Learning", "JavaScript"]
+categories: ['Machine Learning', 'JavaScript']
-keywords: ["machine learning javascript", "matrix javascript", "matrix math.js"]
+keywords: ['machine learning javascript', 'matrix javascript', 'matrix math.js']
-hashtags: ["#100DaysOfCode", "#JavaScript,#MachineLearning"]
+hashtags: ['#100DaysOfCode', '#JavaScript,#MachineLearning']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />